daverona/docker-cromwell/README.md

 Assuming both are satisfied, let's walk it through.

-This case can be similarly configured as the above section.
+This case can be similarly configured as the above section:

 ```bash
 docker container run --rm \